wilaak/radix-router/README.md

 ## Usage Example

-Here's a basic usage example using the typical PHP-FPM (FastCGI) web environment:
+Here's a basic usage example using the typical SAPI web environment:

 ```php
 use Wilaak\Http\RadixRouter;